 Runner-Up: SeaWorld Orlando

 SeaWorld has two equally frogtastic dining experiences as part of its Christmas Celebration.
 Start the day with a fun-filled holiday feast at the Sesame Street Christmas Breakfast.
 While you indulge in chef-carved, brown sugar-glazed ham served with bacon and turkey sausage links and traditional breakfast offerings, your festive friends will dance, sing and make their way to your table for furry hugs and photos!
-At night, the wonders of Christmas come to life during Dinner with Santa, a warm-hearted experience featuring an all-you-care-to-eat menu of holiday favorites.
+At night, the wonders of Christmas come to life during Dinner with Santa!
+This warm-hearted experience features an all-you-care-to-eat menu of holiday favorites.
 Don't froget to share your holiday wishes with the big guy himself!

 This was such a fun list to put together!
 We're frogcited to see which parks we think take home the Golden Leaps next year!
 How did we do?
 Are there parks you think were snubbed?
 Let us know in the comments below!